ssnangua/sharp-pdf/README.md

 # sharp-pdf

-Exports images from a PDF file, or generate a PDF file from images.
+Export images from a PDF file, or generate a PDF file from images.

 Base on [sharp](https://www.npmjs.com/package/sharp), [PDF.js](https://www.npmjs.com/package/pdfjs-dist)(for parsing PDFs) and [jsPDF](https://www.npmjs.com/package/jspdf)(for generate PDFs).